 Datums define what input data is seen by your code.
 It can be all data at once, each directory independently, individual files one by one, or combined data from multiple inputs together.

 A datum is the smallest indivisible unit of computation within a job.
 A job can have one, many or no datums.
-Each datum is processed independently with a single execution of the user code and then the results of all the datums are merged together to create the final output commit.
+Each datum is processed independently with a single execution of the user code on one of the pipeline worker pods.
+The files output by all of the datums are then combined together to create the final output commit.